 - Parent/Carers are responsible for ensuring their child regularly and punctually attends school, properly dressed, equipped and in an appropriate condition to learn. - Parent/Carers have a legal responsibility to ensure that their child is in an educational setting when they are of 'compulsory school age'.
 Jotmans Hall Primary School expects every pupil whose 5th birthday is in the current academic year to start school on the first pupil school day of the autumn term.
-However the school does take note of MECES guidance November 2016.
+However the school does take note of the Attendance Compliance Team guidance November 2017.